What does a 1.2 ha homestead

 Risk Assessment

 Fire.
-The EU JRC fire-perimeter archive records one fire within the 5-km query area in the 5-year window — measurable wildfire history for this part of southern Spain.
-Structural conditions are also present: five consecutive dry months, 24°C summer peaks, 99% south-facing aspect, and moderate fire-season wind.
-The combination puts this site in the Strategy-led band of the Mediterranean reference scale (score 40/100, not the higher Excellent/Strong bands).
-Design implications: budget €500–€2,000/ha for annual defensible-space brush clearance, site flammable structures (woodshed, hay storage) away from the main dwelling, and favour fire-resistant species (olive, fig, almond) over flammable ornamentals like Cupressus monocultures or eucalyptus.
+The EU JRC fire-perimeter archive records no fires in the 100 km² query area over the 5-year window, 0 hectares burned.
+The archive's detection floor is around 30 ha, so this is an absence of large recorded fires rather than an all-clear: smaller fires go unrecorded, and the parcel's five dry months remain the real signal.
+Structural conditions are still present: five consecutive dry months, 24°C summer peaks, 95% of the parcel sun-exposed, and a 4.7 m/s mean wind with a dominant direction.
+Together these score Fire & Flood Safety at 71/100: Manageable.
+Design implications: plan annual defensible-space brush clearance, site flammable structures (woodshed, hay storage) away from the main dwelling, and favour fire-resistant species (olive, fig, almond) over flammable ornamentals like Cupressus monocultures or eucalyptus.

 Key Opportunities & Risks

-Exceptional solar profile (99% south-facing, 5.1 kWh/m²/day) makes this an ideal site for combined PV generation and warm-season cultivation.
-Zero natural pond sites means budgeting €3,000–€15,000 for an excavated tank or rainwater harvesting as a foundational investment, not an upgrade.
+Exceptional solar profile (95% of the parcel sun-facing, 5.1 kWh/m²/day) makes this an ideal site for combined PV generation and warm-season cultivation.
+A 3.1 ha catchment and zero natural pond sites means budgeting €7,200–€18,000 for a ~72 m³ excavated tank or rainwater harvesting as a foundational investment, not an upgrade.
 Summer drought risk demands storage sized for at least 90–120 days of irrigation autonomy.
-The 492 m² flat pad limits building footprint to a modest single-storey dwelling — verify with local planning before assuming larger structures are feasible.
+The 387 m² buildable pad limits building footprint to a modest single-storey dwelling: verify with local planning before assuming larger structures are feasible.
+Access is the build-cost swing factor: the 15.9% gentlest on-parcel route up to that pad points to an engineered driveway at €8,000–€20,000.
+Taken together the costed flags on this parcel aggregate to roughly €16,800–€44,000 before the house itself: the driveway (€8,000–€20,000), water storage (€7,200–€18,000), an upwind windbreak against the 4.7 m/s dominant wind (€1,100–€4,000), and first-year raised beds and amendments for the heavy clay surface soil (€500–€2,000).
+That is an order-of-magnitude envelope, not a quote.
 This analysis is based on satellite and elevation data.
 It does not assess soil conditions, legal constraints, or factors requiring a site visit.
 On-site inspection is recommended before purchase or major development.

 The layers compute the data; the maps make it readable.
 Every claim above traces to one of these.
 Read the note, then the map illustrating it.
+Ten design maps come with every dossier; the Ruggedness plate and the two catchment plates below are here because this parcel was read at a fine enough elevation resolution, and had catchment data, to draw them.

 The land as it actually is